ParthSareen/Fantastic-Agents-and-How-to-Build-Them/README.md

 ## Installation

+> Rye is not a necesary dependency but does make it **much** simpler.
+You can still create a virtual environment and install using the `requirements.lock` file

 This project uses [Rye](https://rye-up.com/) for dependency management.
 Follow these steps to set up the project:

+Instructions for installation on windows are on the Rye site

 1. Install Rye if you haven't already:
    ```